aaaaargZombies/forge-link.nvim/README.md

 You can pass in new forge options that I haven't written support for and overwrite the defaults I provide.

-A `Forge` is an table that consists of a test function and a function to generate a link.
+A `Forge` is a table that consists of a test function and a function to generate a link.
 The setup function takes an array of `Forge`.

 ### `test`